“God Permits what He Hates to Accomplish what He loves” (1)

 My family is precious!
 Each person is uniquely special to me.
 However, today I am going to focus mainly on my middle child, Mike.
 Michael was born Jan 5, 1973.
-Holding him for the first time was love at first sight, he was perfectly adorable.
+Holding him for the first time was love at first sight, he was adorable.
 When I brought him home from the hospital much excitement filled the air.
 His sister couldn’t wait to see her new baby brother.
 To hold such a little one was a big task, “for such a little girl” she being only fourteen months older.
-Seven years later, I had another baby boy, named Daniel.
+Seven years later, I had another baby boy, by which I named Daniel.
 Now, at last we were a complete family!
-Each child played an important role in our family yet for Michael, he tenderly protected his little brother, and became his sister’s best advocate.
+Each child played an important role in our family yet for Michael, he tenderly protected his little brother, and became his sister’s biggest advocate.
 We will always remember his love for his family.

 Then the lonely nights of feeling the hurt, loss, and empty void of missing Mike, were excruciating.
 My eyes would swell from sobs and tears, and my body shook uncontrollably.
 In the stillness of the night, I felt my husband’s arm slip around me and he held me securely tight – no spoken words, just a compassionate tight embrace.
 They were intimate nights when two hearts shared the same anguish, torment, and empty pain together.
 Sharing oneness, we were tied and bound together in catastrophic loss, until solace of peace calmed our spirits and we drifted back to sleep.
-Those sleepless nights, was as if, God was whispering to me, I am holding you secure in My Everlasting Arms.
+Those sleepless nights, were as if, God was whispering to me, “I am holding you secure in My Everlasting Arms”.

-Although anchored in the Lord, the struggles continued.
+Although I’d been anchored in the Lord, for many years the struggles continued.
 The court trial was slow coming and when it did come it seemed the odds were against us.
 In solemn silence we waited.
 We questioned many times if we would see fair justice.
-Stilled and quiet, we waited on God to see what He would do next.
+Stilled and quieted, we waited on God to see what He would do next.
 Amazingly, we witnessed that God is bigger, wiser, and stronger than any earthly court system.
 God stands holy and true to His mission: to destroy the works of the devil.

-1. Isaiah 12:2;
+2. Isaiah 12:2;

-All other Scripture is cited from nas
+All Scripture is cited from (nas)